code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 We add `spring-boot-starter-test` to the existing [Maven](https://maven.apache.org/){:target="_blank"} POM file.
 This will include the core dependencies for testing Spring Boot applications with libraries that include [JUnit](http://junit.org/junit4/){:target="_blank"}, [Hamcrest](http://hamcrest.org/JavaHamcrest/){:target="_blank"} and [Mockito](http://site.mockito.org/){:target="_blank"}.

 In order to create local Selenium scripts, we need to make use of language-specific client drivers.
-As this example is based on Java we include the `selenium-java` dependency.
+As this example is based on Java we include the `selenium-java` client dependency.

 The key interface against which tests should be written in Java is the [WebDriver](http://www.seleniumhq.org/projects/webdriver/){:target="_blank"} which has a number of implementing classes.

-For this example we will use [HtmlUnitDriver](https://github.com/seleniumhq/htmlunit-driver){:target="_blank"} which is a WebDriver compatible driver for [HtmlUnit](http://htmlunit.sourceforge.net/){:target="_blank"} headless browser.
+For this example we will use [HtmlUnitDriver](https://github.com/seleniumhq/htmlunit-driver){:target="_blank"} which is a WebDriver compatible driver for the [HtmlUnit](http://htmlunit.sourceforge.net/){:target="_blank"} headless browser.
 As such we also add the `selenium-htmlunit-driver` dependency.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>